transdigiware/blockchain/enterprise_upgrade_tool.md

 ### Step Three: Connect to the smart contract with the SDK

 After the chaincode has been upgraded on your channels, you can use the console to download a new connection profile for your application.
-To download a connection profile, navigate to the **Smart Contracts** tab.
-Click the overflow menu next to each instantiated smart contract.
-Click the **Connect with your SDK** button to download the connection profile.
-For more information, see [Connect with SDK](/docs/blockchain/reference?topic=blockchain-ibp-console-smart-contracts#ibp-console-smart-contracts-connect-to-SDK-panel).
+To download a connection profile, navigate to the **Organizations** tab and click the **Organization MSP** tile for the organization that your client application will interact with.
+Click **Create connection profile** to open a side panel that allows you to build and download your connection profile.For more information, see [Connect with SDK](/docs/blockchain/reference?topic=blockchain-ibp-console-smart-contracts#ibp-console-smart-contracts-connect-to-SDK-panel).
 Your application needs to be updated to use service discovery in order to use the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 connection profile to submit a transaction.
 To use service discovery, you also need to add an anchor peer to your channels.
 Use the console to add one of your peers on the new platform as an anchor peer to each channel that you joined.
 For more information, see [Configuring anchor peers](/docs/blockchain?topic=blockchain-ibp-console-govern#ibp-console-govern-channels-anchor-peers).

 ## Removing upgraded nodes